-Changes to natural ecosystems and the biodiversity that underpins them, may affect the long-term value of companies in our portfolio through physical and transition risks.
-Evolving trends may also present business opportunities.
-Companies depending on or impacting biodiversity and ecosystems should integrate relevant nature-related considerations into their corporate strategy, risk management and reporting.
+Changes to natural ecosystems and the biodiversity that underpins them, pose business risks to companies in our portfolio.
+Externalities from unsustainable use of natural ecosystems may also affect other companies and the fund's long-term return.
+At the same time, evolving trends may present new business opportunities.
+Companies highly dependent on or impacting biodiversity and ecosystems should integrate relevant nature-related considerations into their corporate strategy, risk management and reporting.